 Our IDN threat model specifically excludes whole-script homographs, because they can't be detected programmatically and our "TLD whitelist" approach didn't scale in the face of a large number of new TLDs.
 If you are buying a domain in a registry which does not have proper anti-spoofing protections (like .com), it is sadly the responsibility of domain owners to check for whole-script homographs and register them.

-Firefox users can limit their exposure to this bug by going to
+Firefox users can limit their exposure by going to

 about:config and setting

 true.
 This will force Firefox to always display

 IDN domains in its Punycode form, making it possible to identify malicious